 - Vets, Animal Rescue Centres, Pet Trainers - If you've owned a pet the chances are you have built a relationship with your local vet - this is another good source of a pet related reference.

-Is it really necessary to have a personal house sitting website?
-In all honesty it isn’t, but something I’ve learned after 15 years of owning a business, is that a little bit of extra effort really does go a long way.
-A bit of a cliché I know, but one I totally believe in.
+New house sitters often ask whether it is really necessary to have your own personal house sitting website.
+In all honesty it isn't, but something I've learned after 15 years of owning a business, is that a little bit of extra effort and marketing, really does go a long way.
+The more you put in the more you get out.

 So no, it's not a requirement.
 If you don't have the skills or ability to create a stand-out website, then don't worry about this at the outset.
 Concentrate instead on making your house sitter profile the best it can be.